Corned Beef Irish Nachos are a super fun way to use up leftover corned beef! Crispy potatoes stand in for the chips in this nacho recipe!

 Well now I was interested.

-But really, just make the potato chips.
+But please, just make the potato chips, it’s SO worth it.

 Grab a green beer or two and get these Corned Beef Irish Nachos in the oven for your St. Patrick’s Day party!
+Or have another party the next day with all your leftovers!

 - Canola or vegetable oil for frying

-- 2 cups cooked corned beef, diced
+- 2 cups leftover corned beef, diced

 - 3 cups shredded Swiss cheese